V-Sekai/manuals/demo_to_game/03_player_experience.md

 # 3. Player Experience

-The game aims to foster a cooperative environment that promotes teamwork and shared triumph over obstacles.
-It's not just about individual prowess but about how well you can work as part of a team.
+The essence of this game lies in its cooperative environment that not only encourages but also rewards teamwork.
+The game presents challenges and obstacles that are not just hurdles to be overcome by a single player's skill, but rather puzzles that demand a collective effort and strategy.

+In the context of this game, victory over obstacles is a shared experience, creating a sense of camaraderie among players.
+The game emphasizes on how well you can work with others, strategize as a team, and utilize each other's strengths to achieve common objectives.

+This focus on teamwork isn't limited to just the gameplay mechanics.
+It seeps into the entire player experience, influencing how players interact with the game world and each other.
+The game isn't about individual superiority, but about effective teamwork and contributing towards the group's success.